Machine learning classification of non-Markovian noise disturbing quantum dynamics: Results

-To conclude, according to our proposal that will be tested in a forthcoming paper, time-correlations in the noisy samples of the distributions $\mathcal{P}_{t_k}$, with $k=1,\ldots,M$, can be determined by classifying functional relations $\mathcal{F}$ linking the difference distributions $\mathcal{D}$, obtained by comparing the theoretical and measured values of $\mathcal{P}$ for a set of time instants.
+To conclude, according to our proposal that will be tested in a forthcoming paper, time-correlations in the noisy samples of the distributions $\mathcal{P}_{t_k}$, with $k=1,\ldots,M$, can be determined by classifying functional relations $\mathcal{F}$ linking the difference distributions $\mathfrak{D}$, obtained by comparing the theoretical and measured values of $\mathcal{P}$ for a set of time instants.
 This is equivalent to discriminate coloured noise processes originated by different discrete Markov chain with non-zero transition matrices $T$.
-Of course, also in this case, each time a projective measurement is performed and the resulting outcome recorded, the implemented quantum circuit shall be executed from the beginning.
+As a remark, it is still worth noting that also the experimental realization of the proposed procedure can be performed on multiple runs without the need to implement sequential measurements routines.
+Hence, each time a projective measurement is performed and the resulting measurement outcome recorded, the implemented (noisy) quantum circuit shall be executed from the beginning.